gvwilson/sensibleadventures/misc/bear-02.md

 cheek.
 "Be careful, dear."

 Noxy ran as fast as she could back to the garrison house, no longer caring if she was seen.
-Cloak hovered restlessly a few feet off the ground.
+Charger hovered restlessly a few feet off the ground.
 Noxy jumped up and grabbed the side of the cloud with both hands.

 "Up!" she mind-spoke as she pulled herself up.
 "Up, up, up!"

-Cloak rose into the air, slowly at first and then faster.
+Charger rose into the air, slowly at first and then faster.
 In a few heartbeats Noxy was up above the rooftops.
 She glanced at the dam, but couldn't see Sergeant Dambu.
-"Fast!" she mind-spoke at Cloak.
+"Fast!" she mind-spoke at Charger.
 They turned south and started flying above the road that led to the Blight.

 Noxy crept forward until she was right at the cloud's edge.
 The